toaigit/EC2AutoScaleAZ/README.md

 *  Run ./gen-vars.sh (Making sure you have installed gomplate)
 *  You should see backend.ft, userdata.sh, main.tf and vars.tf in the folder now.
 *  Set AWS environment variabes AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION
-*  Run terrafrom init, terraform plan, and terraform apply.
+*  Run terrafrom init (one time), then terraform plan, and terraform apply.
-*  To save money, you may want to run terraform destroy.
+*  To save money, you may want to run terraform destroy when you are no longer needed.
 #  end   #